 Insurance policy considerations at exchange of contracts

-When buying a new build, the exchange of contracts marks a key point for insurance considerations.
+When buying a new build, the exchange of contracts marks a focal point for insurance considerations.
 From this moment, the buyer assumes responsibility for the property.
 It's advisable to arrange home insurance to coincide with the contract exchange.

 This ensures the new build home is protected against unforeseen events like fire or damage caused during the remaining construction.
+Certain mortgage lenders might require that you secure buildings insurance starting from the day you exchange contracts with the builder or developer.

-Timing and process explained
+Timing and process for arranging home insurance

 The ideal timing for arranging home insurance is before or on the day of exchanging contracts.
 Buyers should inform the insurer that the property is a new build and provide details like the expected completion date.